-All Architecture schools in India must accept the NATA score.
+All the major Architecture schools in India accept NATA score.
 They use the NATA scores as admission criteria.
 For these schools, 50% weightage is given to the NATA score and 50% weightage to the 12th Standard board exam scores.

 Yes, the Council of Architects has stipulated the NATA Test as a mandatory pre requisite for any applicant seeking admission into an architecture college in India.
 All applicants must clear the NATA exam by securing a minimum of 20/80 marks in Aptitude test and 30/120 in the drawing test.
 Overall qualifying marks (out of 200) would be based on post-exam statistics and at the discretion of the Council.